Generalized Second Order Value Iteration in Markov Decision Processes: Introduction

-Note that the solution obtained by our second order technique on the modified Q-Bellman equation may be different from the actual solution because of the approximation of the $\max$ operator by $g_N$.
+The solution obtained by our second order technique on the modified SQBE may be different from the solution of the original MDP problem because of the approximation of the $\max$ operator by $g_N$.
 However, we show that our proposed algorithm converges to the actual solution as $N \xrightarrow{} \infty$.

-We show through numerical experiments that given a finite number of iterations, our proposed algorithm computes a solution that is closer to the actual solution when compared with that obtained by regular value iteration.
-Therefore, we show that our proposed algorithm provides a better near-optimal solution when compared with that provided by value iteration.
+We show through numerical experiments that given a finite number of iterations, our proposed algorithm computes a solution that is closer to the actual solution faster when compared to that obtained from standard value iteration.
+Moreover, under a special structure of MDP, the solution is better than standard second-order value iteration \cite{rust1994structural}.